U.S. economy adds 431,000 jobs in March

 “The snow is melting here, it’s 45 degrees and, like everyone else, we’re hustling to get hired up for the summer,” said Lana Ramos, the company’s marketing and communications manager.
 “We’re expecting a record tourism season but won’t have the labor force to support it all, especially with all of the restaurants pulling from the same pool of people.”

+Still, there’s room for improvement in the labor market.
+The unemployment rates for Black and Hispanic workers remain stubbornly above national levels, at 6.2 percent and 4.2 percent, respectively.

-The trajectory of the labor market also depends on whether people who quit during the pandemic — either as part of an early retirement or to care for family members — decide to return to work.
-The percentage of Americans who are either working or actively looking for work continues to lag behind pre-pandemic norms.
+Also, the overall trajectory of the labor market depends on whether people who quit during the pandemic — either as part of an early retirement or to care for family members — decide to return to work.

+“Quite frankly, too many people have fallen out of the workforce or are underemployed, working in jobs below their skill levels,” said Oates of WorkingNation.
+“How do we dig down and get to women of color and black men and older workers who are still being left out of a thriving economy?”

 Adil Erradi recently landed a job at a lawn care company in Waukegan, Ill., after about two months of searching.
-Demand is so high, he says, that he’s already worked more than 120 hours in two weeks.
+Demand is so high, he said, that he’s already worked more than 120 hours in two weeks.

 “There’s been a big hiring surge, but we’re still short-staffed,” the 23-year-old said.
 “Things are only going to ratchet up as the weather gets nicer.”